canalplus/rx-player/doc/api/errors.md

     This can lead to stalling indefinitely as the player won't be able to download new segments arround the current time.

+  - ``"MEDIA_TIME_NOT_FOUND"``: This error should never happen and is a RxPlayer bug if it does.
+It means that a time initially thought to be in the bounds of the manifest does not link to any "Period" of the Manifest.

 <a name="types-encrypted_media_error"></a>